fargo-mh/tichuana-tichu/README.md

 This project is a java implementation of the card game tichu.
 It consists of a server and a client.
 It allows four clients to connect to the server and play the game against each other.

+This is a special fork of the project pulling in dependencies that may not be available in the defualt jdk with gradle.

+## Building

 ## Usage

 First the server needs to be started.
 By default it will run on port ```8080```.
 This can be changed by editing the